john74/To-Do-App/README.md

 # To-Do-App
 The application from django tutorial

-The purpose of this app is to learn django
+The purpose of this app is to learn django.